fazpass/fia-documentation/README.md

 </details>

-> [!CAUTION]
-> You have to call method `otpActivity()` directly in the activity `onCreate()` method.
-> Otherwise your app might crash.
+### 2. Launch the OTP activity

-Then, to launch the OTP activity, call one of the four methods which fits the purpose of the otp:
+To launch the OTP activity, call one of the four methods which fits the purpose of the otp:
 - login(phone, callback)
 - register(phone, callback)
 - transaction(phone, callback)
 - forgetPassword(phone, callback)

 Whereas phone is user's inputted phone number, and callback is called when OTP has been validated.

-> [!NOTE]
-> A successfully validated OTP DOES NOT mean that the user has been successfully verified.
-> Check the [segment down below](#check-for-user-verified-status) on how to check if user has been successfully verified.

 For example, you want to request OTP for login purpose, then the code will be: